Opponents of Myanmar coup form unity government, aim for 'federal democracy'

 A spokesman for the junta could not be reached for comment.

-One of the unity’s government’s primary objectives will be to win international support and recognition.
+One of the unity government's primary objectives will be to win international support and recognition.

-Its minister of international cooperation, Dr Sasa, told reporters the United States and Britain had recognised Venezuelan opposition leader Juan Guaido as the legitimate leader of that country.
+"We are the democratically elected leaders of Myanmar," said the unity government's minister of international cooperation, Dr Sasa, who goes by one name.

-International pressure has also been building on the Myanmar military, particularly from Western governments that have imposed limited sanctions, though the generals have a long record of dismissing what they see as outside interference.
+International pressure has been building on the Myanmar military, particularly from Western governments that have imposed limited sanctions, though the generals have a long record of dismissing what they see as outside interference. read more

 The unity government released a list of office holders including members of ethnic minorities and protest leaders, underlining the unity of purpose between the pro-democracy movement and autonomy-seeking minority communities, some of whom have battled the central government for decades.

+Suu Kyi, who has been in detention since the coup, was listed as state counsellor, the post she held in government.

+The only known communication she has had with the outside world since the coup has been monitored video calls with her lawyers.

+A spokesman for the democratic politicians said while they could not inform her about their new government, he was sure she was aware of what was happening.

-Sasa told Reuters in an interview the objective was to end violence, restore democracy and build a “federal democratic union”.
+Sasa told Reuters the objective was to end violence, restore democracy and build a "federal democratic union".
 The military, while playing lip service to the idea of federalism, has long seen itself as the core power holding the country together.

-Suu Kyi has been in detention since the coup with the only known communication with the outside world monitored video calls with her lawyers.

-A spokesman for the democratic politicians said while they could not inform her of the creation of the unity government, he was sure she was aware of what was happening.
+The Special Advisory Council for Myanmar, a group of international experts including former United Nations officials, hailed the creation of the NUG as historic and said it was the legitimate government.

 While the politicians were announcing the unity government, other opponents of military rule observed a "silent strike" staying home to mourn those killed or wearing black in small marches in half a dozen cities and towns, media reported.

-The military has also been rounding up critics.
-Two prominent protest organisers were arrested on Thursday along with an actor and singer, both known for speaking out against the coup.

-In another show of defiance, a previously unknown group called the Ayeyarwaddy Federal Army said on Facebook it aimed to fight the military to restore an elected government and protect the people and it called for volunteers.
+The military has also been rounding up critics and state media announced arrest warrants for 20 doctors on charges of encouraging dissent in the armed forces.
+The junta is seeking more than 200 people, including several internet celebrities, actors and singers, on the same change.

-The turmoil and prospect of growing conflict has alarmed Myanmar’s neighbours in Southeast Asia, who have been trying to encourage talks between the rival sides.
+The turmoil has alarmed Myanmar's neighbours in Southeast Asia who have been trying to encourage talks between the rival sides.

 Leaders of the 10-member Association of Southeast Asian Nations (ASEAN), which includes Myanmar, will meet in Indonesia on April 24 to discuss the situation, Thai and Indonesian media reported.